Maternal, Infant and Early Childhood Home Visiting Grant

 Credentials/Documentation

-Applicants should review the individual HRSA funding opportunity guidance issued under this CFDA program for any required proof or certifications of education and/or training which must be submitted prior to or simultaneous with submission of an application package.
-OMB Circular No. A-87 applies to this program.
-2 CFR 200, Subpart E - Cost Principles applies to this program.
+Applicants should review the individual HRSA funding opportunity guidance issued under this Assistance Listing for any required proof or certifications of education and/or training which must be submitted prior to or simultaneous with submission of an application package.

 What is the process for applying and being award this assistance?